unitaryfund/unitary.fund/src/content/blog/advisory_board.md

 **Tomas Babej** is co-founder and CTO at ProteinQure and one of the founders of the Quantum Open Source Foundation (QOSF).
 He is a contributor to several open-source libraries in science, such as Astropy, and has worked as a software engineer for RedHat.

 **Travis L. Scholten** is a quantum computing applications researcher at IBM Quantum, where he also works on collaborations for the IBM Quantum Network.
 He received his PhD on quantum characterization, validation, and verification from University of New Mexico and a BS in Physics from Caltech.
-He has been advising the Unitary Fund's grant program since its inception.
+He has been advising the Unitary Foundation's grant program since its inception.